Introduction

 The situation is so, that only very few Florentine painters have been identified or are assumed as Trionfi card painters.
 With the new detection of the till recently unknown Filippo di Marco it seems plausible, that Filippo di Marco and Giovanni di Marco had an unknown relationship, maybe that both were brothers or that the later took workshop and name of the earlier (even a third name, Pipo di Marco, is occasionally mentioned in the documents, however, Ross Caldwell noted in private communication, that "Pipo" might be just another form for the same person Filippo).
 In both cases it wouldn't surprize, if the later Filippo and - or - Pipo would use designs formed by the earlier Giovanni di Marco.

 The suggestion, that Giovanni del Ponte alias Giovanni di Marco was the painter had been made by Luciano Bellosi (Come un prato fiorito. studi sull'arte tardogotica.
 Milano 2000 p.200-201 et ill.
 266-272).
 The argumentation was expanded by Raymondo Luberti and Cristina Fiorini later.
+The suggestion met the contradiction, that the quality of the cards and the factual documents didn't support the assumption of such an early date of production (before 1437/38).

 As an alternative and possible interpretation we've now, that Filippo-Pipo imitated the designs of Giovanni del Ponte alias Giovanni di Marco and had been the real Trionfi card producer in 1452-1458 (a more plausible date for the Rothschild cards).
 It might well be, that Giovanni hadn't anything to do with playing cards at all.